 Aesthetic Sensitivity is to evaluate candidate’s perception, imagination and observation; creativity and communication; and Architectural awareness.
 The test shall be of objective type and comprise of topics related to,

-(i) Visualising three dimensional objects from two dimensional drawings.
+(i) Visualizing three dimensional objects from two dimensional drawings.

-(ii) Visualising different sides of three dimensional object.
+(ii) Visualizing different sides of three dimensional object.

 (iii) Analytical Reasoning.